Hans Otto Roth: Leadership during Nazi control

-In July 1938, the Nazis gained a majority in the Church's superior consistory, and they then started to pressure Bishop Glondys to resign in November 1940 after Romania granted complete control over the German minority in Romania to the German Ethnic Group.
-Glondys had prior to this, himself been an advocate for the Nazis to be accepted in 1932 as a form of "cohabitation" to prevent greater harm.
-Glondys was eventually replaced with Nazi-loyalist Wilhelm Staedel as bishop on 19 July 1941 with 60 of the 105 votes.
-Upon achieving a plurality and bishop control, the Nazis tried to move assets from the church and establish a system where the church schools were governed under the Nazi-controlled consistory.
-Roth responded by advocating for a postponement while at the same time endorsing the principle of a transfer, even though he said there might be some legal concerns.
-However, Roth eventually changed his mind in 1942 and said the provisions of the proposal for the transfer that was adopted due to the majority did not take into account the provisions of the church order, while at the same time supporting a compromise.
-The Nazis eventually prevailed, allowing "self-Nazification" of the church and coordination, which led to Roth being somewhat blamed for letting this happen, which was thought of as a miscalculation by Roth or Glondys.
-He asked for a resignation from the position of curator in March 1943, which he eventually withdrew after the 1944 Romanian coup d'état.
+In July 1941, Nazi-loyalty Wilhelm Staedel was elected Bishop of the church with 60 of 105 votes, replacing Viktor Glondys.
+The Nazi-controlled church leadership then attempted to transfer church assets and place church schools under the Nazi-controlled consistory.
+Roth responded by advocating for a postponement, stating he had only just learned of the proposal and raised legal concerns such as the Volksgruppe not yet being constituted as a legal entity.
+While he endorsed the principle of a transfer in general, he voted against Staedel's specific proposal, which was regardless approved a vote fo 12 to 6.
+He changed his mind in 1942 and said the provisions of the proposal for the transfer that was adopted the previous year for not taking into account the church order's provisions, though he indicated his willingness to compromise by supporting amendments to the church order rather than rejecting the agreement entirely.
+The Nazis eventually prevailed, achieving what historians have termed "self-Nazification" of the church through the explicit coordination between the Volksgruppe and Nazi-aligned church members.
+Historians have attributed this outcome in part to a miscalculation by Glondys and/or Roth, who underestimated the extent of Nazi pressure and internal support for the movement within the church.
+Roth asked for a resignation from the position of curator in March 1943, which he eventually withdrew after the 1944 Romanian coup d'état.
 In early 1944, in an audience with Minister of Culture Ghiță Popp, Rudolf Brandsch said that Roth had illegally and without the approval of the Lutherans in Romania, placed himself as head of the Lutheran office in Hermannstadt.

 Post Nazi-control period

-In October 1944 Staedel resigned, and Roth wished to replace Staedel as bishop with episcopal vicar Friedrich Müller, which Glondys disagreed with.
+In October 1944, Bishop Wilhelm Staedel resigned, and Roth wished to replace Staedel as bishop with episcopal vicar Friedrich Müller, which Glondys disagreed with.
 An agreement was made soon after where Roth took over the political contacts of the church with the government where he had to legitimize the newly denazified church.
-In January 1945, Glondys's claim to be bishop was rejected, which paved the way for Müller to be elected, although he ran into some opposition initially due to his initial praise of Hitler in 1941 for being anti-communist.
-In April 1945, under his leadership, after the coup, Friedrich Müller was elected bishop, and Roth was re-elected as curator until 31 March 1951.
-He was eliminated as regional church trustee in 1948 as a result of the "Sparkasse Trial", and despite being acquitted chose not to run again in 1949 presumably to stop attacks against Romanian Germans.
+In January 1945, Glondys's claim to be bishop was rejected, which allowed for Müller to be elected, although he ran into some opposition initially due to his initial praise of Hitler in 1941 for being anti-communist.
+Friedrich Müller was elected bishop in 1945, and Roth was re-elected as curator until 31 March 1951.
+Roth was eliminated as regional church trustee in 1948 as a result of the "Sparkasse Trial", which concerned his former role as President of a Saxon savings bank.
+Despite being acquitted, he chose not to run again in the 1949 church elections, presumably recognizing that his status as a former "bourgeois" parliamentarian made him a target for accusations that could effect Romanian Germans.
 He had been on a leave of absence since October 1948.